OrchardCMS/OrchardCore/src/docs/getting-started/starter-recipes.md

 The Agency recipe sets up a range of content types, and widgets, the initial content, and sets the current theme to TheAgencyTheme.

-TheAgencyTheme is based of the [Start Bootstrap Agency Theme](https://startbootstrap.com/themes/agency/)
+TheAgencyTheme is based on the [Start Bootstrap Agency Theme](https://startbootstrap.com/themes/agency/)

 #### Agency Recipe Contents